What are Micro E-Mini Futures?

 When it comes to the dollar value per tick (minimum price fluctuations), at these levels, the MES moves $1.25 per tick (per contract); and the MYM, MNQ, and M2K all move $0.50 per tick (per contract).

 Compared with the standard e-minis, which move, respectively, $12.50 and $5.00 per tick, the micros are relatively small, at a tenth of the value.
-And this is where these unique contracts may give you an advantage over their larger counterpart.
+And this is where these unique contracts may give you an advantage over their larger counterpart of e mini-S&P.

 Have you ever been in a position where you wanted to test a new method or system but hesitated because you didn’t want to risk losing money if it failed?
-Instead, you probably tested your method in a paper trading environment.
-And that might have been a mistake.
+Instead, you probably tested your method in a paper trading environment for e mini-S&P. And that might have been a mistake.

 Chances are that you probably fine-tuned your method or system (perhaps for months) in a simulated environment only to find out that it doesn’t work in a live trading environment.
-If you’ve traded long enough, then it is likely you have experienced this frustrating loop.
+If you’ve traded long enough, then it is likely you have experienced this frustrating loop in e mini-S&P.

 What you probably needed was a testing ground situated between a too-big-a-risk environment and a no-risk simulation.